Starlink vs. Spectrum: Is Satellite or Cable Better?

 * Plus hardware, shipping & handling fees, and tax.
 Fully refundable.
 Depending on location, some orders may take 2 weeks or more to fulfill.

-Starlink offers four primary internet services for different use cases: Starlink Residential, Starlink Roam, Starlink Priority, and Starlink Mobile Priority.
+Starlink offers four primary internet services for different use cases: Starlink Residential, Starlink Roam, Starlink Local Priority, and Starlink Global Priority.

 Finally, it’s also worth noting that Starlink likes to change its plan names rather frequently.
 Don’t be surprised if these get tweaked slightly.
 However, the plans’ offerings tend to stay reasonably consistent.